simasgrilo/simasgrilo/README.md

 ## Howdy 👋

 I call myself Erick Grilo, 29 years old and working as a developer (officially) now for seven years.
-I specialize in enterprise software development, mainly in the ABAP Stack and as well as handful knowledge in business process considering asset mainenance and  finance/controlling.
+I specialize in enterprise software development, mainly in the ABAP Stack and as well as extensive knowledge in business process considering asset mainenance and  finance/controlling.
 Besides that, I also have experience and work with other languages/stack, mainly Python (Flask, FastAPI, etc), and JavaScript (Node.JS with Express), and Java.
 I always like to learn new languages/frameworks, especially when their model suits more the domain of the problem that I am working on / studying.
-I am lucky enough to work with what I like
+I am lucky enough to work with what I like.

+I always aim to deliver clean and efficient solutions, often having to deal with legacy architectural decisions with systems running millions of BRL and USD (depending on the company).

 ## What am I currently doing?  :computer: